chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/embeddings/multimodal.md

+---
+id: embedding-multimodal
+name: Multimodal Embedding
+---

 # Multimodal

 {% Banner type="note" %}
 Multimodal support is currently available only in Python.
 Javascript/Typescript support coming soon!
 {% /Banner %}

 You can create multimodal Chroma collections; these are collections which can store, and can be queried by, multiple modalities of data.